malawson/rabbitmq-ecs-autoclustering/README.md

 **Requirements:**

 - the rabbitmq cluster is deployed within a single AWS Auto Scaling group
-- only run one rabbitmq container per ECS instance and deploy odd numbers of rabbitmq instance i.e. 3, 5, 7, etc [More On Rabbitmq Clustering](https://www.rabbitmq.com/clustering.html)
+- only run one rabbitmq container per ECS instance and deploy odd numbers of rabbitmq instances i.e. 3, 5, 7, etc [More On Rabbitmq Clustering](https://www.rabbitmq.com/clustering.html)
 - use the 'host' docker networking mode when running the containers to cause them to inherit the private short dns names of the ECS instances as their hostnames; this way rabbitmq uses these DNS names for node discovery during the clustering process
 - the ECS instances must be assigned the following IAM policies: